 When traditional sensor driven vibration analysis did not work the OEM selected DragonVision non-contact video deflection using a 5000 frame-per-second Phantom camera.

 The user recorded the video and then uploaded it into DragonVision for analysis.
 Identifying targets within the first frame was the first step.
-Targets represent a bi-axial sensor in capability and function.
+Targets represent a bi-axial sensor in terms of capability and function.

 Processing the Video

 Once the targets and static points were identified processing the video and selecting the dominant frequency within the data set took approximately 2 minutes.